Who We Are

 Lucy Collins

 Mee-Hwa Roche is a performer and teacher based in Lincoln, Nebraska.
 In 2022, Mee-Hwa received a Bachelor’s degree in viola performance from the University of Nebraska- Lincoln, studying under Clark Potter.
-In her time attending UNL, Mee-Hwa participated in orchestra, chamber music, and played as an instrumentalist in five operas.
-She was also a winner of the 2020-2021 Glenn Korff School of Music Concerto Competition.
+In their time attending UNL, Mee-Hwa participated in orchestra, chamber music, and played as an instrumentalist in five operas.
+They were also a winner of the 2020-2021 Glenn Korff School of Music Concerto Competition.

 A native of Waterloo, Iowa, Mee-Hwa started playing the viola at age eight through the University of Northern Iowa Suzuki School, studying with Ms. Ute Brandenberg and Dr. Julia Bullard.
-More recently, Mee-Hwa has attended the Brevard Music Center Institute, performed as a substitute in the Lincoln, Kearney, and Sioux City Symphony Orchestra viola sections, and is a frequent gig performer.
+More recently, Mee-Hwa has attended the Brevard Music Center Institute, performed as a substitute in the Lincoln, Omaha, Kearney, and Sioux City Symphony Orchestra viola sections, and is a frequent gig performer.
 Mee-Hwa also served as co-arranger and performer in Madeline Reddel’s Garden Party concert series in Omaha, Nebraska.
-She aims to help students discover and cultivate a love for music, just as her teachers have done for her throughout her journey with the viola.
+Mee-Hwa aims to help students discover and cultivate a love for music, just as their teachers have done for them throughout their journey with the viola.

 Mee-Hwa Roche